pedrocu/pedrocu.github.io/docs/Weekly_Update.md

 ## 10 Week

 1. What did you do last week?
-   - Built regions tab for user input - based the tabe off the sector tab
+   - Built regions tab for user input - based the tab off the sector tab
    - Built the endowments tab for user input - required a sub-class of the regions tab with a few modifications for the unique input of this data
-   - Started work on output tab, which requires a number of operating system routines I have used seperatly.
+   - Started work on output tab, which requires a number of operating system routines I have used separately.
 However, they will have to be modified to work within the GUI structure.

 3. What do you plan to do this week?
     - Finish the output tab and its routines